 - BBC v (1) Harper Collins Publishers (2) Ben Collins (3) Collins Autosports EWHC 2424 Laura was led by Hugh Tomlinson QC in this high profile case where they represented the defendants at the High Court.
 The BBC were seeking to prevent the defendant from revealing that he had played the role of the Stig in Top Gear through his autobiography.

-Laura accepts instructions under the Bar Council Standard Contractual Terms, details of which can be found here.
+Laura is regulated by the Bar Standards Board and accepts instructions under the Bar Council Standard Contractual Terms, details of which can be found here.